The introduction can be found here and Chapter One here.

 (not in original)

-The first thing that they did to prevent more disturbances was to break up Parliament.
-They announced on the 11 March that Parliament would be suspended at least until 1 April.
+The first thing that they did to prevent more disturbances was to break up the Assembly.
+They announced on the 11 March that it would be suspended at least until 1 April.
 This announcement immediately caused uproar in the city.
 Soldiers rushed out together to fight the authorities.
 They opened the armouries and distributed weapons to the people to generalise the uprising.
 Protopopov made a serious attempt to suppress it but it was useless as the uprising quickly spread.
-At this Parliament resolved to use the revolution to topple the Ministries and put something else in place and to appoint men trusted by the majority of Parliament.
+At this the Assembly resolved to use the revolution to topple the ministries and put something else in place and to appoint men trusted by the majority of the Assembly.

-Parliamentary President Rodzianko sent two telegrams, one after the other, to the Emperor to urge him to respect the wishes of Parliament and warn him of the likely consequences if he refused.
+Assembly President Rodzianko sent two telegrams, one after the other, to the Tsar to urge him to respect the wishes of the Assembly and warn him of the likely consequences if he refused.

-The Emperor didn't answer and it has since come to light that he didn't see either of the telegrams.
+The Tsar didn't answer and it has since come to light that he didn't see either of the telegrams.
 His officials sat on them in the hope that they could suppress the revolution and regain power as before.
-Besides, it seems that their side, who were most powerful in Parliament, such as the Cadets and other capitalists, had not initially expected that the Emperor would be removed from the throne and the Romanov dynasty would completely lose their grip on power.
+Besides, it seems that their side, who were most powerful in the Assembly, such as the Cadets and other capitalists, had not initially expected that the Tsar would be removed from the throne and the Romanov dynasty would completely lose its grip on power.

-But when it became known that Rodzianko had got no answer to the telegrams sent, MPs thought that it was hardly possible to hope that the Emperor would cooperate with them.
-But that was exactly what they had in mind, to allow the Emperor’s brother, Grand Duke Michael, to take power provisionally, preferably as regent for Alexis the heir to the state.
-But whatever way, Parliament had decided to blow away the old Ministries.
+But when it became known that Rodzianko had got no answer to the telegrams sent, Assembly members thought that it was impossible to hope that the Tsar would cooperate with them.
+They planned to allow the Tsar's brother, Grand Duke Michael, to take power provisionally, preferably as regent for Alexis the heir to the state.
+But whatever way, the Assembly had decided to blow away the old ministries.
 Most ministers were arrested that day or later and slung in jail.

-The next day, 12 March, Parliament elected a Provisional Government with unrestrained joy.
+The next day, 12 March, the Assembly elected a Provisional Government with unrestrained joy.
 It was made up almost entirely of MPs representing the capitalist parties.
 The Presidency went to Prince Lvov, one of the most respected Cadets who had previously been very active in politics as a leader of the Association of District Councils and all its activities.
-Milyukov, one of the most determined warmongers in Parliament, was made Foreign Minister; Military Minister was Guchkov and Kerensky Justice Minister.
+Milyukov, one of the most determined warmongers in the Assembly was made Foreign Minister; Military Minister was Guchkov and Kerensky Justice Minister.
 In addition, two of the richest men in

 Russia were made ministers, Tereshchenko,